yctercero/recursion/README.md

 # Recursion

-An excercise completed in precourse as a student at Hack Reactor Remote.
+An exercise completed in precourse as a student at Hack Reactor Remote.